ARCLab-MIT/STORM-AI-devkit-2025/docs/submission.md

 ## Prepare code for the submission
 ### Input data for docker container

 Your submission will be decompressed and loaded into a container inside the `/app/ingested_program` directory.
 From there, participants should focus on three relevant directories.
-The first is the `/app/data/dataset/test` directory, which contains all the input data, including the `initial_states.csv` file.
+The first is the `/app/data/dataset/test` directory, which contains all the input data from GOES and OMNI2.
+The initial states can be found in `/app/input_data` folder.
 The second important directory is `/app/output`, where participants should save their predictions in a file named `prediction.json`.

 <div style="display: flex; flex-direction: column; background-color: #f9f9f9; border-left: 6px solid #4aa8ec; border-radius: 4px; padding: 15px; margin: 20px 0; box-shadow: 0 2px 4px rgba(0, 0, 0, 0.1); font-family: Arial, sans-serif;">
     <div style="font-size: 18px; font-weight: bold; color: #ffffff; background-color: #4aa8ec; display: inline-block; padding: 5px 10px; border-radius: 3px; margin-bottom: 10px;">ℹ️ Note</div>